-- 1. By 31 December 2030, Member States shall make all possible efforts to ensure in a fair and non-discriminatory manner that multimodal freight terminals referred to in Article 35(1): - (a) are connected to the modes of transport which are available in the area, where feasible, unless not justified in socio-economic cost-benefit terms; - 2.
-By 31 December 2030, the multimodal freight terminal referred to in Article 35(1) shall be: - (ba) are equipped with at least one recharging station as defined in Article 2, point (43), of Regulation (EU) [...] [on the deployment of alternative fuels infrastructure] dedicated to serve heavy-duty vehicles, by 31 December 2030; - (be) are equipped with digital tools to facilitate by 31 December 2030: - efficient terminal operations such as, where relevant, photogates, terminal operation system, driver digital check-in/check-out, cameras or other sensors on transhipment equipment as well as railside camera systems; - (ii) the provision of information flows within a terminal and between the transport modes along the logistic chain and the terminal :- - IMember States shall make all possible efforts to ensure in a fair and non-discriminatory manner that, by 31 December 2030, multimodal freight terminals referred to in Article 35(1) which are connected to the rail network and which carry out vertical transhipment, by 31 December 2030, are - (c) able to handle the following all-types of intermodal loading units: container, swap body or semi-trailer/goods road motor vehicle suitable for intermodal transport
+- 1. By 31 December 2030, Member States shall make all possible efforts to ensure in a fair and non-discriminatory manner that multimodal freight terminals referred to in Article 35(1): - are connected to the modes of transport which are available in the area, where feasible, unless not justified in socio-economic cost-benefit terms;

+2. By 31 December 2030, the multimodal freight terminals referred to in Article 35(1) shall be

+- (ba) are equipped with at least one recharging station as defined in Article 2, point (43), of Regulation (EU) [...] [on the deployment of alternative fuels infrastructure] dedicated to serve heavy-duty vehicles, by 31 December 2030; - (be) are equipped with digital tools to facilitate by 31 December 2030: - efficient terminal operations such as, where relevant, photogates, terminal operation system, driver digital check-in/check-out, cameras or other sensors on transhipment equipment as well as railside camera systems; - (ii) the provision of information flows within a terminal and between the transport modes along the logistic chain and the terminal :- - 2.
+[Member States shall make all possible efforts to ensure in a fair and non-discriminatory manner that, by 31 December 2030, multimodal freight terminals referred to in Article 35(1) which are connected to the rail network and which carry out vertical transhipment, by 31 December 2030, are